koosha651/Online-web-store/README.md

 ![Registration and Login](/public/gifs/signe-up.gif)

-Search for piano by their category.
+Login to the profile that you make

 ![profile login](/public/gifs/login.gif)

-Login to the profile that you make
+Start trade and import information about the item

 ![View piano Details](/public/gifs/add-and-drop%20item.gif)